Mabhekane01/CMPG-PROJECT02-35699183/README.md

 ### API Management Endpoints

-I have uploaded the Api management endpoints in the issues and this is the link - https://github.com/Mabhekane01/CMPG-PROJECT02-35699183/issues/5
+I have uploaded the Api management endpoints screenshots in the issues and this is the link - https://github.com/Mabhekane01/CMPG-PROJECT02-35699183/issues/5